SaeedMolaiy/EF-Soft-Delete/README.md

 # EF-Soft-Delete

-example of how to implement soft delete in ef and prevent hard delete on sensetive entities.
+Example of how to implement soft delete in ef and prevent hard delete on sensetive entities.